billbuchanan/csn09112/week04_ciphers/labs/README.md

 Complete Lab 3: The lab is [here](https://github.com/billbuchanan/csn09112/blob/master/week04_ciphers/labs/csn09112_lab03.pdf)[Demo](https://www.youtube.com/watch?v=g7dzDM4aU0k).</p>

-## Learning activities
-**At the end of this lab**, you should be able to do the following:

-* The hosts on your network can connect to each other.
-Test: Ping from the host in the Private network to the DMZ, and vice-versa.</li>
-* You are able to connect to the Internet from a host in the Private network.
-Test: Open up Google.com from a browser from the host in the Private network</li>
-* A host on the DMZ is contactable from outside your network.
-Test: You either ask someone from another network to ping your host, or you ping from the Public port of the firewall, or you use the host on your public network to ping.</li>
-* You are able to discover the range of other firewalls which connect to the network.
-Test: You use NMAP to scan the 10.221.0.0/24 network, and discover the gateways.</li>
-* You are able to perform a scan of the services on a host from another network from your private network.
-Test: You run NMAP on a server address on another network.</li>

 ## Lab setup
 Our challenge is to setup MyBank Incorp, where each of you will be allocated a network and hosts to configure and get on-line (Figure 1).
-For this you will be allocated your own network (NET01, NET02, and so on) which you can access from the vSoC Cloud infrastructure (vsoc.napier.ac.uk).
-You have a pfSense firewall, a Linux host, and a Windows host to achieve your objectives.
-First log into vSoC (vsoc.napier.ac.uk), and then select your network infrastructure.
-In this lab we will use Allocation C (10.10.z.z/24).
+You have a pfSense firewall, a Ubuntu (Private) host, a Windows (DMZ) host, a Metasploitable (DMZ) host and a Kali (DMZ) host to achieve your objectives.

 ![Lab](https://github.com/billbuchanan/csn09112/blob/master/week04_ciphers/labs/pfsense1.png)